jaanga/terrain/readme.md

 ![terrain/0/0/0.png]( 0/0/0.png )
 _terrain/0/0/0.png - the entire globe at zoom level 0_

-This and the various other related Jaanga Terrain repositories only contain data.
+This and the various other related _Jaanga Terrain_ repositories only contain data.
 The terrain data is 3D elevation data for the entire globe in the form of PNG heightmaps derived using the data from Jonathan de Ferranti's [Viewfinder Panoramas]( http://www.viewfinderpanoramas.org/ ) web site.

 The data may be viewed as maps with a variety of viewers.
-Several viewer apps are available from the [Jaanga Terrain Viewer]( http://jaanga.github.io/terrain-viewer/index.html ) repository.
+Several viewer apps are available from the [_Jaanga Terrain Viewer_]( http://jaanga.github.io/terrain-viewer/index.html ) repository.

 ## Contents

-An annotated table of contents with links for all the Terrain repositories on GitHub.
+An annotated table of contents with links to all the _Jaanga Terrain_ data repositories on GitHub.
 [Jaanga Terrain Contents]( http://jaanga.github.io/terrain/readme-reader.html#contents.md )